fshowalter/franksbooklog.com/content/reviews/0041-the-big-sleep-by-raymond-chandler.md

 Seeing Chandler's work featured in shop after shop sold me.
 And, I confess, the idea of reading classic crime fiction in a London pub felt cool.

 As in the film, one murder remains unresolved.
-During the movie's production, star Humphrey Bogart and director Howard Hawks argued over this dangling plot thread.
+During the movie's production, star Humphrey Bogart and director Howard Hawks argued over who committed a certain murder.
 They wired Chandler, asking for clarification.
-Chandler replied, “Damned if I know.”
+Chandler replied he didn't know either.[^1]

 Not that it matters.
 The film lifts its best lines straight from the book.
 Chandler was a master of cynical hyperbole and whip-smart metaphors.
 Consider this bit of atmosphere describing a dingy office building: